Logan Graham '17

 I thank Lake Forest College for its numerous opportunities to develop leadership and research skills, which I think shaped me into someone who is well-versed in both team and independent work.
 By taking part in Synapse, Nu Rho Psi, and Eukaryon, as well as pursuing research in the DebBurman lab, in Monteverde, Costa Rica, and Jamaica through the Grace E. Groner Foundation, I was able to explore topics of interest and develop programming based on those interests.
 By putting classroom experience into practice outside of the classroom, such as developing a medicinal garden for the Monteverde community to profit from, I understood the importance of health and how it extends to all aspects of life.
 It does not start and stop with a doctor's visit; rather, it extends into the food we eat, the places we live, and the genetics we inherit.
 This is what interested me in health administration, exploring health as a whole, and learning the tools to support both physicians and the community itself.

-Lake Forest set me up to excel during my Master’s programs by helping me developing soft skills that many overlook.
+Lake Forest set me up to excel during my master’s programs by helping me developing soft skills that many overlook.
 For many of my classmates, they were unfamiliar with extensive teamwork, project work, and presentations.
-Thanks to my experiences at LFC, I have been able to write concise, yet effective papers, and deliver presentations that are both visually appealing and information-driven.
+Thanks to my experiences at Lake Forest College, I have been able to write concise, yet effective papers, and deliver presentations that are both visually appealing and information driven.
 These skills alone have set me apart from my classmates, and I attribute them to Lake Forest's emphasis on preparing its students for the workforce or continued education.

 What do you think of the new Health Professions Program between Lake Forest College and Rosalind Franklin University?